Cambian Dilston College – Update as of 3rd September

 We understand that you may well wish to keep your child home and continue to work with us remotely.
 We will provide support for those who may wish to do this.

-Once we have these numbers, we will be able to better assess whether we have sufficient, well staff to safely return your child to school.
+Once we have these numbers, we will be able to better assess whether we have sufficient, well staff to safely return your child to college.
 We are currently gathering staff information daily which helps us to understand this position and for the next seven days.
 If through illness, staffing level change and impact the ability to support the safe return of your child we will contact you immediately.

 - When considering whether to return your child, we ask that your child and your household MUST NOT have exhibited any symptoms of Covid 19 in the seven days before the potential return of your child.
 If over the holiday period your family have been in self-isolation these details and timings will be required to be shared.